 Does My Child Lose their Parental Rights?

 No. Your adult child still has their parental right in effect, but the child, children are in your custody.
-Guardianship suspends parental rights until such time that the parent can prove to the court they can successfully care for the child/children.
+Guardianship suspends parental rights until the parent can prove to the court they can successfully care for the child/children.

 What Are My Rights as a Grandparent Guardian?

 As a guardian appointed by the court, you make decisions you would make for a legal child.
 That would be enrollment in school, children’s clubs, medical dedication, etc.